GuilhermeWah/MiniMill-Video-ColorCoding/docs/architecture_guide.md

 ### Handling Tough Questions
 - If you don't know: "That's a great question.
 I'd need to investigate further."
 - If it's out of scope: "That would be an interesting extension for future work."
-- If it's about ML: Use the response from Q2 above

 ---

-*Good luck with your presentation! 🚀*
+*Good luck with your presentation.*